DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-06-09-improving-how-users-add-schools.md

 ### Review details about the school

-Selecting a location name from the autocomplete and continuing takes the user to an edit form where they can review:
+Selecting a location name from the autocomplete and continuing takes the user to an edit form where they can review the:

 - school name
 - unique reference number (URN)